-The Neo-Renaissance in Rome
+The Neo-Renaissance or eclectic style in Rome

 It is really unusual having a stroll in the Monti district, immersed as it is among the ruins of ancient Rome, on which Medieval and Renaissance architecture up to 19th-century housing realities imposed themselves.
 The latter are of Neo -Gothic or Neo-Renaissance style which was later eclectic.
 The eclectic started from literature and architecture – including gardens – and only later it influenced the visual arts.
 It continued to be alive until the beginning of the 20th century and it loved contamination.
 It arrived in Italy in the second half of the 19th century even if unfortunately it did not have much success.
 However, born in the Anglo-Saxon -English and American – environments, the eclectic style returns to feed above all on the Christian Middle Ages, the Renaissance and Baroque, but also on their sources, ancient Rome and Greece.
 Not only.
 Eclecticism feeds on exoticism and cosmopolitanism.